tom-seddon/ADJI/README.md

 6. Key for fire
 7. Overlay address or `X', as above

-`*JKSETUP` will print out a suitable `*JKEYS` command line, which you can later use to set up the same keys again.
+Easiest thing to do is use `*JSETUP`, which will prompt you for the keys and print a command line you can use again.

 Negative INKEY values are as follows.
 Keys common to all systems: